 - 3 tablespoons any milk see directions

-When well combined, with the machine running (or by hand with a spoon), add the vanilla and the milk, 1 tablespoon at a time.
+When well combined, add the vanilla and the milk, 1 tablespoon at a time, and pulse a few times to mix.
 Stop adding milk when the dough can be pressed together with your fingers.
 HINT: If you like a softer dough, add a bit more milk, if you prefer more crunch, don't!

 Press 1/2 of the dough into the bottom of a 9 x 13 pan (I used my Silpat so it did not stick to my hands).

-Mix the blueberries, sugar, and arrowroot starch together.
+Mix the blueberries, sugar, and tapioca flour together.

 Spread this over the crust, and crumble the remaining cookie crust over the top.